In-situ Radiation Damage Study of Silicon Carbide Detectors Subjected to Clinical Proton Beams: Conclusion

 \section{Conclusion}

 In this study, we presented the results of two low-fluence proton irradiation campaigns conducted at an ion therapy center, using samples from two different manufacturers.
 These experiments demonstrated a gradual reduction in measured capacitance as the free charge carriers of the epitaxial doping are caught in deep-level traps.
 From the reduction of the measured capacitance, the donor removal rate was quantified, yielding results in the range of $4.2 \mathrm{\;cm^{-1}} -6.4\mathrm{\;cm^{-1}}$ for all three groups of samples.
 Such rates are particularly relevant for predicting the operational lifetime of 4H-SiC LGAD devices, as the device gain is highly sensitive to the doping of the gain layer.
 First irradiation studies with 4H-SiC LGADs \cite{satapathy_impact_2025, zhao_study_2025} indicate significant gain loss upon irradiation.
-The results presented in this work provide a foundation and clear direction for future studies, which should focus on further investigations on irradiated LGAD samples and on the radiation-induced changes of the gain layer, to improve our understanding of the underlying processes and develop potential methods to compensate them.
+While this work focused on the measured changes of active doping concentration in SiC-PiN samples, a follow-up study on the consequences for signal generation is planned.
+Early test indicate a change in charge collection efficiency, but further analysis is required.
+The results presented in this work also provide a foundation and clear direction for future studies, which should focus on further investigations on irradiated LGAD samples and on the radiation-induced changes of the gain layer, to improve our understanding of the underlying processes and develop potential methods to compensate them.

 The first irradiation campaign employed an in-situ approach, where the same sample was iteratively irradiated and characterized.
 This methodology minimizes uncertainties introduced by sample-to-sample variations, allowing the effects of radiation damage to be studied with high internal consistency.
 However, it comes with notable drawbacks: measurements cannot be repeated once the sample has been irradiated to higher fluences, and noise levels at the beam line were considerably higher than at a probe station in the clean room.
 Additionally, time constraints on the beamtime limit the available time and step size that can be used for the measurements.